d3lta-v/SSTuino/docs/tutorials/Sec1/sstuinoIoT.md

 Since we have managed to send temperature data from the SSTuino to Adafruit.io, now let us try controlling something on the SSTuino from Adafruit.io!

+First, let us create a new feed in Adafruit.io.
+Name it `trigger`.
+We are going to use another example this time, the MQTT Subscribe example.
+In the example, the SSTuino will wait on commands from the Adafruit.io platform.

+Next go to your dashboards, and use the previous dashboard: **My Smart Home**.
+In the dashboard we will place in a switch, which is configured to change the `trigger` feed we had created just now.

+Next we will place in a feed, which is configured to read the `trigger` feed we had created just now.

 First, let us create a new circuit in TinkerCAD.
 We will connect our LED to `PIN6`, as shown:

 ![SSTUinoIoT21](sstuinoIoT_images/SSTuinoIoT21.png)